ag-ds-bubble/panbox/README.md

 # PanBox
-Python Package containing Epidemiological model and Simulations
+Python Package for Epidemiological model and Simulations
-****

 ****